(This page revised August 5, 2022)

 If the pen has never been worked on, the O-ring will be the original one, and it is likely to have ossified.
 (Many, but not all, of the original O-rings are made of white rubber.)
 If this is the case, you will need to chip the O-ring out of the groove with the tip of the X-acto knife.

-With the O-ring out of the barrel, poke the point of the dental probe through the small hole in the barrel’s side near the distal end and then use a cotton swab to remove any material that you pushed out of the hole into the inside of the barrel.
+With the O-ring out of the barrel, poke the point of the dental probe through the small hole in the barrel’s side near the back end and then use a cotton swab to remove any material that you pushed out of the hole into the inside of the barrel.
 This hole, through which air passes when the plunger is pushed down during filling but not yet screwed tight, must be clear for the filler to operate properly.

 NoteIt is important not to reuse the Point Holder Gasket or O-ring that you removed during disassembly.
 Even if they look fine and feel pliable, they’re not all right.
 They are worn or partially ossified, or both, and they will allow air to leak.
 The leak might not be apparent now; but a month, or a year, from now, it will be there.